Keep the Irish border open to protect trade – FTA tells ministers

 Pin It

-Home » General News, News, UK News » Keep the Irish border open to protect trade – FTA tells ministers
+Home » General News, UK News » Keep the Irish border open to protect trade – FTA tells ministers

 The Freight Transport Association (FTA) has reiterated its call for an Irish border solution which protects frictionless trading arrangements post-Brexit, in a meeting with leading British politicians at Stormont over the weekend.
 Talking to Secretary of State for Exiting the EU David Davis MP, Secretary of State for Business Greg Clark MP and Secretary of State for Northern Ireland Karen Bradley MP, FTA’s Northern Ireland policy manager Seamus Leheny stressed that the association’s members need trade to continue to flow freely across the border, without delays, to ensure that business can be supported on both sides of the border.